 In 2002 and 2003, McLaughlin worked as part of the on-air team at nationally syndicated Celebrity Justice, digging into high-profile celebrity court cases, including Michael Jackson, Robert Blake, and Winona Ryder’s shoplifting trial.
 His work as an investigative journalist led to national television appearances, including Larry King Live, Good Morning America, The O’Reilly Factor, Court TV, and MSNBC.

 Prior to his time in Los Angeles, McLaughlin was the Consumer Investigative Reporter for KIRO-TV in Seattle.
 He pioneered undercover investigative techniques, including his landmark Odometer Rollback, where he captured a used-car dealer’s scheme on camera, an industry first.
 McLaughlin received top honors for his work from the National Association of Consumer Advocates.

-A dual U.S. and Canadian citizen, McLaughlin was nationally recognized as the “Trouble Shooter,” Canada’s first consumer investigative television journalist, which earned him national recognition.
+A dual U.S. and Canadian citizen, McLaughlin was nationally recognized as the “Trouble Shooter,” Canada’s first consumer investigative television journalist.
 Prior to moving to the U.S. in 1996, McLaughlin also anchored weekday newscasts at ITV (now Global) in Edmonton, Alberta.

 He began his broadcasting career as a radio host and producer in Calgary and Medicine Hat, Alberta.

 McLaughlin studied Broadcast Journalism at the Southern Alberta Institute of Technology in Calgary, and attended Royal Roads Military College in British Columbia.